wsaada19/CommunityQuests/README.md

 Contribute to a donate quest, opens menu where players can place items that will be donated to a given quest.

-### /cq donate <playerName>
+### /cq donate <playerName> (optional flag -m / --message)

 Opens up the donate quest menu for a specific player.
-Useful if you want the donate menu to be opened without players having to type the command such as clicking a sign.
+Useful if you want the donate menu to be opened without players having to type the command such as clicking a sign.The -m flag will send a message to the player if there are no active donate quests.

 ### /cq deposit <amount>